Building Surveys and other types of historic building surveys

 “We understand that different building phases can have very specific age related defects, and that what may be considered a defect in one building, may be a normal characteristic in another”.

-When carrying out our listed building surveys we look carefully for signs of unauthorised or badly executed repairs and alterations and alert you to the legal and practical consequences.
-Importantly, a Listed Building Survey also includes a desktop planning audit, this involves researching the historic environment records and the Planning Authority records to see whether any applications for planning permission or listed building consent have been submitted, armed with this information we have a good idea of what the building should look like when we arrive for the inspection.
+When carrying out a survey on a listed or historical building we look carefully for signs of unauthorised or badly executed repairs and alterations and alert you to the legal and practical consequences.
+Importantly, a survey also includes a desktop planning audit, this involves researching the historic environment records and the Planning Authority records to see whether any applications for planning permission or listed building consent have been submitted, armed with this information we have a good idea of what the building should look like when we arrive for the inspection.

 It is important to keep in mind that any alterations that have not received listed building consent or have not been executed in accordance with the approved specifications or any conditions, are liable to be removed or made good.
 If the alterations were made after the building was listed regardless of who made the alterations, you as the incoming owner become fully liable.

 Your legal representative will issue a TA6 form to the vendor, this includes questions regarding any alterations or repairs that have been carried out, unfortunately, this cannot guarantee that the property is free from illegal alterations.
-Commissioning a Listed Building Survey from Nicholson Price Associates ensures that the possible presence of unauthorised alterations has been thoroughly investigated.
+Commissioning a survey from a qualified building surveyor such as Nicholson Price Associates ensures that the possible presence of unauthorised alterations has been thoroughly investigated.

 Our survey reports are bespoke, clear, and concise and provide well informed and pragmatic options for dealing with any defects.
 Our conclusions and recommendations are based on sensitive and intelligent surveying and a clear understanding of the expected performance standards for the type and age of the building being inspected.
 In most cases, we avoid deferring to others on important issues and ensure that our clients receive the most comprehensive report possible.